 For all of these methods, I’ve included informational links to recommended products, but if you can, it’s better to buy the equipment second-hand, from a local artisan, or to support a BIPOC owned businesses.

-Brewing in a french press is one of the most straightforward ways to brew your zero waste coffee.
+Brewing coffee in a french press is one of the most straightforward ways to brew your zero waste coffee.
 Simply add grounds and boiling water (from your non-toxic kettle) to your press, wait four minutes, and then slowly press down on the plunger to filter.
 Using a 1:12 coffee-to-water ratio is pretty standard, but you can adjust based on how strong you like your morning brew.

 Where to buy a French Press?